harrogatecoderdojo/harrogatecoderdojo.github.io/index.md

 ## Welcome to Harrogate CoderDojo

-We're a Dojo that's run for about 3 years and meet on:
+We're a Dojo that's run for about 3 years.
+We run both remote and face-to-face sessions!

-* 3rd Wednesday of the month at Harrogate Library
-* 1st and 3rd Saturday of the month at Harrogate Everyman
+You can count 5 mentors among us and ~20 ninjas!

 You can book your free place by visiting out CoderDojo pages for [Harrogate Library](https://zen.coderdojo.com/dojos/gb/harrogate/harrogate-harrogate-library) or [Harrogate Everyman](https://zen.coderdojo.com/dojos/gb/harrogate/harrogate-everyman)